classifieds-maciej/hermes-client/README.md

 # hermes-client
 Hermes client is a PHP client for [Hermes message bus](http://hermes.allegro.tech/).
 It is meant to reflect [Java client](https://github.com/allegro/hermes) API.

+Currently this is development version so please keep in mind that everything can change.

 ## Install